DavidTDC3377/DavidTDC3377/README.md

  Below is a couple of projects I work on:

- * [Envy - Web OS](https://github.com/envywebos/envywebos.github.io) — An OS inside a web! designed for devices that are 'locked down' such as Chromebooks!
  * Zenon *Coming soon* - A part of my David Studios group that focuses on the web!

  Here's a list of older projects (that won't get updates) that other people use: